ysthakur/asdf-amm/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global amm latest

-# Now amm commands are available
+# Now Ammonite commands are available
 amm --version
 ```